TortoiseWrath/bamadininghours/README.md

 # bamadininghours

-a stupid php script i wrote to cache the bama dining hours
+a stupid php script i wrote to cache the bama dining hours, now with campusdish support because the calendar is broken

-requires php-dom
+requires php-dom and php-openssl

 i have it caching each day at 1am with a cron job on my server lol